 A sheep ranch was bought in which to build the shrine in the Jocko Valley that is part of an Indian reservation.
 When we were sitting in the small ranch house talking about the casting of 1000 buddhas, I was not sure we could do such a huge task.
-Years of hard work later, it is almost finished, with only a small number of buddhas left to cast.
+Years of hard work later it is finished, with 1000 buddas blessings at the garden.
 The eight-spoked Dharma wheel on which the statues sit is 340 feet across and surrounded with 1000 stupas.
 In the center is a 24-foot high statue of Yum Chenmo "the Great Mother."
 When the beautiful statue was almost finished, I had the honor of setting a gemstone in the Great Mother's forehead.

 Having traveled in Tibet and Nepal, I feel this is one of the most beautiful Tibetan shrines in the world.
 The local Native American community has welcomed the Garden of One Thousand Buddhas and the elders come to speak at our large gatherings.
-This peace shrine has become one of the major pilgrimage sites on this continent, and the Dalai Lama has said he would like to come to Montana and bless our Medicine Wheel when it is finished.
+This peace shrine has become one of the major pilgrimage sites on this continent, and the Dalai Lama has said he would like to come to Montana and bless what the Native American community calls our Medicine Wheel.